joshgerdes/jekyll-uno/_posts/2021-04-23-azure-blob-and-azure-lifecycle-management.md

 * Older data not used frequently but expected to be available immediately when accessed.
 * Large data sets need to be stored cost-effectively, while more data is being gathered for future processing.

-These options are set Globally for your Azure Storage account blobs, however, there is a third tier, the Archive Access Tier:
+These options are set globally for your Azure Storage account blobs, however, there is a third tier, the Archive Access Tier:

 ### Archive access tier